In participation with a United Cardinal Bloggers project, here are my choices for the top 5 iconic moments in Cardinals history:

 5: OZZIE SMITH’S HOME RUN

 Why it qualifies: The blast (along with broadcaster Jack Buck’s memorable call of “Go crazy, folks!
-Go crazy!”) symbolized the spirit of manager Whitey Herzog’s 1980s Cardinals clubs and helped clinch Smith’s reputation as a Hall of Fame legend.
+Go crazy!”) symbolized the spirit of manager Whitey Herzog’s 1980s Cardinals clubs and helped clinch Smith’s reputation as a Hall of Famer.

 Fun fact: Niedenfuer said the pitch was supposed to be up and in to Smith, but instead was down and in.
 That mistake enabled Smith to drop the head of the bat on the ball and golf it over the right-field wall.